-You can replace a single tooth, multiple teeth or all your teeth with implants (View Examples).
-You don't even need one implant for every missing tooth.
-As few as two Implants can support a removable lower denture, while as few as four implants can provide a full, permanent set of top or bottom teeth.
+Implants can replace a single tooth, multiple teeth, or a mouthful of teeth.
+Plus, one implant does not have to equal one tooth.
+Depending on placement, two implants could support a removable lower denture while as few as four implants can support a permanent set of top or bottom teeth.

 Most individuals find that dental implants are easy to tolerate, and any postoperative discomfort is typically managed with over-the-counter anti-inflammatories.
 Ice is also helpful to relieve discomfort.